bugsnag/bugsnag-php/README.md

     *Note: You can also call `$bugsnag->errorHandler` or `$bugsnag->exceptionHandler` from within your own error handler functions, simply pass all parameters through.*

-*Note: The Bugsnag PHP notifier requires cURL support to be enabled on your PHP installation.*

 Sending Custom Data With Exceptions